halt-dos/hd-wiki-public/versioned_docs/version-7.0/enterprise/platform/system/authentication/tacacs.md

     access: MEMBER
     disable_report: false

 The above-mentioned scripts/attributes need to be configured on the authorization server.
-This ensures that when any user tries to log in to the Haltdos Management Console, the request will be authenticated, authorized, and accounted for by the AAA server.
+This ensures that when any user tries to log in to the Haltdos Management Console, the request will be authenticated, authorized, and accounted for by the AAA server based upon the above script/attribute.

 In this process, an authentication request will be generated from the Haltdos solution to the AAA server, which will then authenticate the request and respond back to the Haltdos solution device.
 After authentication, the Haltdos device will generate an authorization request to the AAA server.
 In response, the AAA server should return the necessary attributes to complete the authorization.
 Based on the values received from the AAA server, the Haltdos device will approve login access.